Alex-t-rorich/book-bot/README.md

 ## Usage

-1. Place your text file in the `books` directory (or modify the file path in the script)
+1. Place your text file in a `books` directory in the root (or modify the file path in the script)

 2. Run the script:
 ```python